MCalvario/ComputerScienceJS/gist-template.md

 ## Summary

  The email regex can be divided into three parts.
 The first part is anything before the @ symbol.
 The second part is the domain which appears after the @ symbol.
 The third part is the extension which comes after the dot following the domain.
-I will explain these sections in detail using the following search pattern to help you find a matching email. <br>
+I will explain these sections in detail using the following search pattern for matching an email. <br>
 ![Alt text](image.png)

 ## Table of Contents